 Enablement for culture, society and economics: UA provides a gateway to the next billion Internet users, as it enables government and societies to better serve their populations through the use of an increasing number of new Internet domains and non-Latin based, language-specific domain names (.संगठन,. онлайн, .شبكة, .世界, etc.) .
 In addition, with over a thousand new top-level domain names in use, people are choosing domain names that better reflect their identities – photographers may choose a name in .photography, lawyers in .lawyer., or pharmacies in .pharmacy, etc.

 Better user experience: UA-ready websites, applications and services lead to better user experiences.
 Email addresses in any language, on any top-level domain are more likely to reach their destination and not bounce.
-It also allows customers with new TLD suffixes to more successfully use sites and forms.
+It also allows customers with any TLD to more successfully use sites and forms.

 Future-proofed Internet systems: To excel in the long run, businesses need to ensure their systems work with the common infrastructure of the Internet – the Domain Name System.
 When businesses are UA-ready, it means that their systems and services will work harmoniously with the continuously expanding domain name space, which will help set those organizations up for future opportunities and success by supporting their customers to use their own chosen identities.